H2020-StoRIES/HES-REC-RC_ConfigInput/README.md

 - To create new studies or modify existing ones, edit the `study_file` and adjust parameter ranges or scenario lists.
 - For system changes (e.g., number of ESS units, power ratings), update `test_bookChap_config.xlsx` and regenerate the corresponding YAML file.
 - Ensure the naming in the translation dictionaries remains consistent to support bidirectional mapping between Simulink and Python modules.
-- Days should be chosen among the proposed representitive days ones in the study files i.e., Day 51, 143, 209, 350 for Soria or Day 62, 120, 233, 327, 356 for Portici.
+- Days should be chosen among the proposed representitive days ones in the `Study_difinition_X.yaml ` i.e., Day 51, 143, 209, 350 for Soria or Day 62, 120, 233, 327, 356 for Portici.
+- In `Study_difinition_X.yaml `, `base_config_xls` section should be filled with the related `config_simulation_Portigi/Soria.yaml` file name.
+`base_config_xls` specifies the main XLS configuration file name.
+Users can modify this file to change the pipeline configuration.`base_config_yaml`is initially empty; when the pipeline is executed, a YAML file with the same this name.
+If `base_config_yaml` remains empty, it indicates that the YAML file has not yet been generated.
+Both `base_config_xls` and `base_config_yaml` should share the same base name to ensure consistency.